AustrianDataLAB/pacman/Documentation/localdev.md

 #### adls-pacman-app

-The app itself is a simple nodejs application that has two primary functions: to serve the broswer-based frontend of our application and communicate with the database via an API.
+The app itself is a simple node application that has two primary functions: to serve the browser-based front end of our application and communicate with the database via an API.

 The actual container image is something that we also specify in the top-level